sharonhoward/twitter/README.md

 I take the wording to mean that:

-* you may use the IDs data to create new datasets containing further elements of tweets' content/metadata, in accordance with any terms and conditions imposed by the tools you use to extract the data
+* you may use the IDs data to create new datasets containing further elements of tweets' content/metadata, in accordance with any terms and conditions imposed by the tools you use to extract the data, for your own use
 * you may publish quantitative analyses and datavizes of the new datasets or small amounts of the additional tweet content/metadata to illustrate qualitative analyses and narratives, as well as descriptions of the methods and tools you used to collect the fuller data from the IDs
 * you may redistribute or archive copies of the bare tweet IDs data in any way you wish
 * but you **may not** share or re-publish the derived datasets containing additional tweet content/metadata